History of Lamborghini: 1994–1997 – Indonesian and Malaysian Ownership

-1998–Present – Audi
+1998–present – Audi

 1998–2007 – Reorganisation, Murciélago, and Gallardo

-The financial crisis that gripped Asia in July of that year set the stage for another ownership change.
-The new chairman of Volkswagen AG, Ferdinand Piëch, grandson of Volkswagen's founder, Ferdinand Porsche, went on a buying spree through 1998, purchasing Bentley, Bugatti and Lamborghini.
+The 1997 Asian financial crisis set the stage for another ownership change.
+The new chairman of Volkswagen AG, Ferdinand Piëch, grandson of Volkswagen's founder, Ferdinand Porsche, went on a buying spree through 1998, purchasing Bentley, Bugatti, and Lamborghini.
 Volkswagen subsidiary Audi AG acquired Lamborghini in September 1998 for around US$110 million.
 Audi spokesman Juergen de Graeve told the Wall Street Journal that Lamborghini "could strengthen Audi's sporty profile, and on the other hand Lamborghini could benefit from [Audi's] technical expertise."

 The troubled Italian automaker was reorganised, becoming restructured into a holding company, Lamborghini Holding S.p.A., with Audi president Franz-Josef Paefgen as its chairman.
 Automobili Lamborghini S.p.A. became a subsidiary of the holding company, allowing it to focus specifically on designing and building cars while separate interests took care of the company's licensing deals and marine engine manufacturing.
 Vittorio Di Capua originally remained in charge, but eventually resigned in June 1999.
 He was replaced by Giuseppe Greco, another industry veteran with experience at Fiat, Alfa Romeo, and Ferrari.
 The Diablo's final evolution, the GT, was introduced in 1999 but not exported to the U.S. due to its low-volume production thus making it uneconomical to go through the process of gaining emissions and crashworthiness approval.
 During the Diablo's 11-year series production run, Lamborghini produced 2,900 examples.